 We encourage you to exercise your voting privileges in local, state, and national elections.
 However, since the polls are open for long periods, you are encouraged to vote before or after regular working hours.
 If it should be necessary, you may take up to two hours leave from work to vote in a governmental election or referendum.
 You will be expected to notify your supervisor at least one week in advance.
 You will not be paid for such time but you may use paid SPF or Vacation leave time, if available.

-If you are a full-time employee and are inducted into the U.S. Armed Forces, you will be eligible for re-employment after completing military service, provided:
+Both U.S. and Ohio law provide protections to employees who are called to serve in the U.S. military.
+If you are a full-time employee and are inducted into the U.S. Armed Forces, you will be eligible for re-employment after completing military service, providing you do the following:

 In very special circumstances, Kenyon College may grant a leave for a personal reason, but never for taking employment elsewhere or going into business for yourself.
 You should request an unpaid personal leave of absence from your supervisor.
 A personal leave of absence must not interfere with the operations of your department or Kenyon.
 Your supervisor will submit your request to the appropriate member of Senior Staff for final approval.